BennyTMT/DL_Privacy/README.md

 This is the performance ranmdomly choosed from **Testing Data**.
 The first line is the oringial face images from public dataset "LFW".
 Second line is the face images recovered from embedding 1024 from an online face classification application **Clarifai-1024**.
 ![](/src/faceRecovery.png  "face")

+## Disclaimer

+Do NOT use the contents of this repository in applications which handle sensitive data.
+The author accepts no liability for privacy infringements - use the contents of this repository solely at your own discretion.
+We conduct all the experiments in **public data set**, such as LFW or CASIA.

 One can conduct the whole project by